B3ns44d/Quiz_App_ReactJS/README.md

 <img src="https://media.giphy.com/media/26FPqtXZkuciQPklO/giphy.gif"/>
 </p>

+# INTRO
+This is a very simple quiz app, you will get 10 questions and you need to answer each of them to get 10 points.

 ## ❤ Funding 🔝
 **If you want to support me to do more projects and develop myself, I would be grateful to you**